-Samsung One UI 4.0 (Android 12): Everything you need to know
+Samsung One UI 4 (Android 12): Everything you need to know

-Samsung did a fantastic job rolling out the One UI 3.1 update based on Android 11 to most phones in its portfolio, and with Android 12 around the corner, it's time to look at what Samsung has in store for us in 2021.
+Samsung did a fantastic job with the One UI 3.1 update based on Android 11 to most phones in its portfolio, and with Android 12, it is aiming to outdo itself.
+Samsung's Android 12 update is One UI 4, and it comes with a slate of new features and a UI refresh.
+While the design itself isn't too different to the current One UI 3.1, there's a lot to be excited about — Samsung is using a version of the colorful Material You design aesthetic called Dynamic Color to offer much better customization, and there are 60 new features in total.

-Samsung already confirmed that its next major software version will be called One UI 4.0, and we don't have to wait too long to get a look at the new interface.
-The South Korean manufacturer is set to kick off the One UI 4.0 beta sometime in September, so let's find out what Samsung has to offer with Android 12, what phones will get the update, and a look at the new features.
+The best part is that the One UI 4 stable update is now rolling out, with Samsung delivering the update just a month after Google released the Pixel 6 series.
+The One UI 4 stable build is now available for the Galaxy S21 series in select countries, so let's find out what Samsung has to offer with Android 12, what phones will get the update, and a look at the new features.

 This is the one